AreYouRHedi/odoo_training_module/README.md

 Link : https://www.odoo.com/documentation/14.0/fr/developer/howtos/rdtraining.html

 Warning : Odoo has made changes in his tutorial and it can have some differences with mine.

+To use this module, you need to install Odoo => https://www.odoo.com/documentation/14.0/fr/administration/install/install.html